CAMPARI CURATES AN UNFORGETTABLE LAUNCH PARTY AT FESTIVAL DE CANNES: THE CAMPARI CINÉMATHÈQUE AT HYDE BEACH BY CAMPARI

 The star-studded guestlist celebrating with Campari included Adrien Brody, Victoria Justice, Marina Barbosa, Paz Vega, Cole Walliser, Ellen von Unwerth, Caro Daur, Rafa Kalimann, Jessica Wang, Nataly Osmann, Lady Victoria Harvey, Pierfrancesco Favino, Claudia Gerini, Saul Nanni, Malika Ayane and many more.
 Also on hand was Cole Walliser, who captured guests on his famous GLAMbot, and renowned photographer German Larkin.

-The Campari Cinémathèque event was structured as a series of takes – special shots, photo opportunities and activations – designed to immerse guests in a true-to-life movie experience.
+The Campari Cinémathèque event was structured as a series of takes – special shots, photo opportunities and activities – designed to immerse guests in a true-to-life movie experience.

 The journey from take-to-take took guests through the entire space, from the ground-floor Campari Bar with its mirrored ceiling and movie-set lights to the Pier – an overwater jetty with loungers and parasols.